 7. Mark Studio 2 (Paid)

-The new version includes with it an ultra-flexible signal chain which is super easy to use and get great tones on the go.
+The new version includes an ultra-flexible signal chain which is super easy to use and delivers great tones on the go.

 8. Ampeg B-15N (Paid)

 Ampeg B-15N is a plugin by Brainworx which emulates the circuitry and tones of Ampeg’s Heritage B-15N amp.
 It is a classic in-the-box amp plugin to get the classic bass guitar tones from one of the most decorated bass amps.